NanaYCZ/MolSim/submission/README.md

 #### XMl File
 - the new file format includes a optional `Thermostats` component in the `simulationParameters`.
   In `Thermostats`, one has to specify the initial temperature of the system and the frequency, with which the Thermostats is applied.
 A target temperature and the maximal temperature difference are optional.
 The maximum temperature difference sets the limit for the magnitude of a temperature update from the current temperature towards the target temperature.
-The `outputParameters` now contain an option for a checkpoint file, that should be used as input to the next simulation and an option that will produce a checkpoint file at the end of the simulation.
+The `outputParameters` now contain an option for a input checkpoint file, that should be used as input to the next simulation and an option that will produce a output checkpoint file at the end of the simulation, if set.
 The checkpoint input file has to be a file that was produced by our program.
 The sigma and epsilon in the cuboid/sphere component of the Schema are now applied to the cuboids in the simulation and it is possible to specify a `meanVelocity` in the cuboids/spheres component.
 Setting a `meanVelocity` and Thermostats at the same time does not make sense and is undefined behaviour.
-The `boundaryConditions` (in the different directions) can now either be 'outflow', 'reflective' or 'periodic'.
+If no `meanVelocity` and no Thermostat is given, the particles from the respective cuboid, will just have the initial velocity specified by the user.
+If a `meanVelocity` and no Thermostat is given, the particles of the respective cuboid will be initialized with a Maxwell-Boltzman distributed initial velocity, that is added to the inital velocity given by the user (no matter if it is zero or not).
+If instead a Thermostat and no `meanVelocity` is given, an intial Temperature for the Thermostat must have been specified by the user.
+This inital Temperature will then be used to set the intial velocities of all cuboids according to the Maxwell-Boltzman distribution depending on the Thermostat inital Temperature, but only if the initial velocity of all cuboids are zero.
+This is realized by setting the `meanVelocity` of all cuboids to $$\sqrt{T_{init}/m_i}$$, where $$m_i$$ is the mass of the particles of the respective cuboid.
+The `boundaryConditions` (in the different directions) can now either be 'outflow', 'reflective', 'ghost_reflective' or 'periodic'.
 #### Boundary Conditions